 After experiencing the horrors caused by the war, Expressionist cinema began to blossom.
 Notable examples of this type of cinema include The Cabinet of Dr. Caligari, produced in 1920, The Golem: How He Came into the World, produced in 1920, and Metropolis, produced in 1927.
 All three films have a sinister and unsettling undertone, which was said to represent the turmoil and horror that existed within society after the war had ended.

 The poster for the film Das Cabinet des Dr. Caligari (‘The Cabinet of Dr. Caligari’, 1920); Atelier Ledl Bernhard, Public domain, via Wikimedia Commons

-The Expressionist movement was a powerful influence on the development of early 20th century German theatre, with the most notable playwrights including Ernst Toller and Georg Kaiser.
-During the 1920s, Expressionism found its way into the United States where it also had a significant influence over the theatre there, with this impact leading to the development of early modernist plays.
+The Expressionism movement was a powerful influence on the development of early 20th-century German theatre, with the most notable playwrights including Ernst Toller and Georg Kaiser.
+During the 1920s, Expressionism found its way to the United States, where it also had a significant influence over theater, with its influence extending into the development of early modernist plays.

 In addition to producing visual art, Austrian Oskar Kokoschka was a playwright who wrote what has often been described as the first Expressionist drama.
 This play, titled Murderer, The Hope of Women, was written in 1909 and follows the story of an anonymous man and woman who struggle for dominance.
 Both individuals cause pain, with the man burning the woman while she stabs and imprisons him.
 He later frees himself and she dies at his touch.
 The man then murders everyone around him and the play ends on an unsettling note.